foliant-docs/docs/src/tutorials/api.md

 ## Creating project

-Let's create a foliant project.
+Let's create a Foliant project.
 The easiest way is to use [foliant init](https://github.com/foliant-docs/foliantcontrib.init/) command.
 After running the command Foliant will ask you about your project name.
 We've chosen "API docs", but it may be anything:

 ```shell
 cd ~/projects